Gravette, Arkansas: Early history

 The original name of the first European-American settlement at this location was Nebo.
 The Nebo area is now referred to as Old Town in Chalk Valley and was the earliest pioneer settlement of the community.
 The settlement was platted in the 1870s by Joseph P. Covey, who relocated to Southwest City, Missouri, in 1881.
 Ellis Tillman Gravett opened the Chalk Valley Distillery in Nebo and was also the proprietor of a general merchandise store.
 In 1891, he moved that store west out of the valley to what is now downtown Gravette.

+Gravette was aided around 1898 by arrival of the Arkansas and Oklahoma Railroad (later acquired by the St. Louis-San Francisco Railway) which greatly stimulated the fruit-growing industry in the region by providing easy access to markets.

-Gravette was incorporated on January 27, 1899.
+Gravette was formally incorporated on January 27, 1899.
 By 1910 the population of Gravette amounted to 569.

 Demographics

 2020 census

 As of the 2020 United States census, there were 3,547 people, 1,305 households, and 884 families residing in the city.

 2010 census

 As of 2010 Gravette had a population of 2,325, with an estimated 1,418 housing units with a majority being occupied.
 The median household income is estimated at $46,275.
 Approximately 16.3% of the population has obtained a bachelor's degree or higher..
 The racial and ethnic composition of the population was 87.8% non-Hispanic white, 0.6% black or African American, 3.5% Native American, 0.7% Asian, 4.1% from two or more races and 4.0% Hispanic or Latino.